sideeffects/HoudiniEngineForUnreal-v2/README.md

-# Houdini Engine for Unreal - Version 2 - Beta
+# Houdini Engine for Unreal - Version 2.0

-Welcome to the repository for the Beta of Version 2 of the Houdini Engine For Unreal Plugin.
+Welcome to the repository for Version 2 of the Houdini Engine For Unreal Plugin.

 This plug-in brings Houdini's powerful and flexible procedural workflow into Unreal Engine through Houdini Digital Assets.
 Artists can interactively adjust asset parameters inside the editor and use Unreal assets as inputs.
 Houdini's procedural engine will then "cook" the asset and the results will be available in the editor without the need for baking.

 Version 2 is a significant rewrite of the core architecture of the existing Houdini Engine plugin, and comes  with many new features, and improvements.

-Here are some of the new features and improvements currently available in Beta1:
+Here are some of the new features and improvements currently available:

 Core: